 Situated at the top of Queen Elizabeth Park both inside and outside the Bloedel Conservatory, the venue’s address is 4600 Cambie Street.

 The primary entrance to the Bloedel Conservatory is accessed off 33rd Avenue between Main Street and Cambie.

 The Bloedel Conservatory is at the very top of Queen Elizabeth Park where there is pay parking.
 There is also pay parking in other areas of the park as well as free parking year-round along Cambie Street if you don’t mind having to walk (although spots there are limited and certain restrictions do apply).

 Admission to Holiday Heights

-2018 admission prices are the following, all plus GST, and are the same as they were last year:
+2018 admission prices were the following, all plus GST, and were the same as they were the previous year:

 - Adults – $6.50

 - Children (4-12 years) – $3.15